shipmonk-rnd/dead-code-detector/README.md

   - It cannot detect dead constructors
   - It does not properly detect calls within inheritance hierarchy
   - It does not offer any custom adjustments of used methods
-  - It has almost no built-it library extensions
+  - It has almost no built-in library extensions
   - It ignores trait methods
   - Is lacks many minor features like class-string calls, dynamic method calls, array callbacks, nullsafe call chains etc
   - It cannot detect dead cycles nor transitively dead methods